 5. [US: In carrying out its work, the GRP Committee shall take into account the activities of other committees, working groups, and other subsidiary bodies established under this Agreement in order to avoid duplication of activities.]

 6. Unless the Parties decide otherwise, the GRP Committee shall meet [US: at least once a year ][AU/NZ; US considering: within one year of the date of entry into force of this Agreement, and thereafter as necessary].
 The Parties shall endeavor to schedule meetings to permit participation of government representatives engaged in the work of other relevant chapters in this Agreement.
-The GRP Committee may also invite persons that may have an interest to contribute to its work.
+The GRP Committee may also invite persons that may have an interest to contribute to its work [JP: , provided that the representatives of the Parties agree on the invitation].

 Article X.18: Contact Points

-Each Party shall designate and notify a contact point for matters arising under this Chapter, in accordance with Chapter X (Agreement Coordinator and Contact Points).
+Each Party shall designate and notify a contact point for matters arising under this Chapter.
 A Party shall without undue delay notify the other Parties of any material changes to its contact point.

-[FJ proposed; AU/ID/MY/NZ/PH considering: Article X.19: Increasing Participation
+[FJ proposed; AU/ID/MY/NZ/PH/VN considering: Article X.19: Increasing Participation

 The Parties further recognize the existence of asymmetries with respect to the degree of development of regulations and the capacity to immediately implement this Chapter in different countries.

-A Party may designate specific disciplines for implementation on a date after a transitional period or subject to specified conditions being met.
+A Party may designate specific provisions for implementation on a date after a transitional period or subject to specified conditions being met.

 Each Party may identify commitments in this Chapter it considers it will be unable to effectively implement without appropriate technical assistance and capacity building and provide a notification to the other Parties of its needs.
 The Parties agree that these identified commitments may not be implemented until a program able to provide the necessary technical assistance and capacity building is able to be fully delivered.]

-[AU/NZ/SG; TH considering: Article X.X: Relation to Other Chapters
+[AU/BN/MY/NZ/SG; JP/TH/VN considering: Article X.X: Relation to Other Chapters

 In the event of any inconsistency between this Chapter and another Chapter of this Agreement, the other Chapter shall prevail to the extent of the inconsistency.]

-[AU/FJ/ID/MY/NZ/SG/TH: Article XX: Non-Application of Dispute Settlement
+[AU/BN/FJ/ID/KR/MY/NZ/SG/TH/VN; JP considering: Article XX: Non-Application of Dispute Settlement

 No Party shall have recourse to dispute settlement for any matter arising under this Chapter.]